Part 1: Legislative framework

 c.
 Consequences of precontractual liability:

 Norwegian tort law is based on a principle of (full) indemnification, i.e. that the aggrieved party shall be compensated as if the damage had not occurred.
-In other words, the compensation shall correspond to the actual financial loss incurred as a consequence of the other party’s negligent actions.
-It is generally assumed that the aggrieved party may be entitled to reliance damages.
+In other words, the compensation shall correspond to the actual financial loss incurred as a consequence of the other party’s wilful or negligent actions.
+It is generally assumed that the aggrieved party may be compensated for the reliance interest (the position the aggrieved party would have enjoyed had she or he never entered into negotiations with the liable party).

 Q8.
 Are there other relevant rules and/or restrictions that apply during pre-contractual negotiations between supplier and distributor?